 8. Beware the Dreaded “Hidden Costs”

 Spend some time on the cruise line’s website looking at all the “hidden costs” for things you might not consider, such as corking fees for wine you bring on the ship.
 Be very careful with room service charges.
 You might incur service charges for “free” room service.
 Take a minute to learn about what internet plans are available and decide if you can handle a few days at sea without being connected.
 Vacations are generally a great place to unplug but there are lots of reasons why you might need to stay connected, too.
-Check out our post on how Disney Cruise internet works to get an idea of what’s involved in getting connected at sea.

 9. Rein in Kids’ Spending

 I hate to be a party pooper but I also don’t want you to have heart failure when you get your stateroom bill at the end of your cruise.
 Cruising is generally cashless, with all charges going to your room.
 I recommend having a discussion about what to charge and who can charge.
 Unless you have unlimited budget, you probably don’t want your kids having charging privileges.
 Those non-alcoholic drinks and gelatos will add up fast.
 Plus, anything from the gift shops, from snack food to pool apparel, is probably outrageously expensive.
 Establish ground rules on who can charge to your stateroom before you sail.